RuhAm/AlphaDAWG/README.md

 This will make a matrix with \<number of samples\> number of rows and 10521 columns in `./Data/VCF`.
-Don't forget to exit matlab with
+Don't forget to exit MATLAB with

         exit

-Now we will run the following python script that will run the combined model and give empirical predictions.

 Now we will have to change the working directory to the `./AlphaDAWG/Scripts` folder again.